Thursday Feb 06, 2025

 Introduction

-Suryanarayana Temple is dedicated to Lord Surya located near Arasavalli Village in the outskirts of Srikakulam Town in Srikakulam Mandal in Srikakulam District in Andhra Pradesh, India.
-This temple is considered as one of the oldest Sun temples in India.
-The temple is situated on the banks of Nagavali River.
-The temple is situated on the Srikakulam to Kalingapattinam route.
+The Suryanarayana Temple is dedicated to Lord Surya (the Sun God) and is located near Arasavalli Village, on the outskirts of Srikakulam Town, in Srikakulam Mandal, Srikakulam District, Andhra Pradesh, India.
+It is one of the oldest Sun temples in India, situated on the banks of the Nagavali River, along the route from Srikakulam to Kalingapattinam.
+The temple attracts devotees and visitors for its historical and religious significance.

 Puranic Significance

-The temple is believed to be built in 7th century CE by the Kalinga King Devendra Varma.
-The temple suffered destruction during Islamic invasion in 16th century CE.
-The temple was extensively rebuilt in 1788 CE.
+• Historical Origins: The temple is believed to have been built in the 7th century CE by the Kalinga King Devendra Varma.
+However, the temple suffered significant destruction during the Islamic invasions of the 16th century CE.
+In 1788 CE, the temple was extensively rebuilt.

-As per legend, Balarama, brother of Lord Krishna brought the Nagavali River with his plow during Dwapara Yuga.
-He also built the Rudra Koteeswara Temple in Srikakulam at the banks of the Nagavali River.
-All the devas worshipped Lord Shiva and Parvathi at this temple during its consecration.
-Indra arrived late and tried to enter the temple, but Nandi stopped him from entering as it would disturb the ceremonies.
-But, Indra tried to enter the temple forcefully.
-Nandi got furious and kicked him with his foot strongly and thrown him away from the temple.
-Indra lay unconscious with extreme body pains.
-After, he regained his consciousness, Indra dug the place where he fell down and found an image of Suryanarayana Swamy.
-He performed pooja to the idol and got relieved from the pain.
-He also created Indra Theertham with his weapon Vajrayudha.
-As his pain got turned into joy at this place, the place came to be called as Harshavalli (Abode of Joy).
-Later Harshavalli got corrupted to Arasavalli.
+• Legend of Lord Balarama: As per legend, Balarama, the brother of Lord Krishna, brought the Nagavali River to the region with his plow during the Dwapara Yuga.
+He also constructed the Rudra Koteeswara Temple on the banks of the river in Srikakulam.
+During the consecration of the temple, all the Devas worshipped Lord Shiva and Parvati.
+However, Indra, the king of the Devas, arrived late and was stopped by Nandi from entering, as it would disrupt the ceremonies.
+Angered, Indra tried to enter forcefully but was kicked away by Nandi.
+Indra fell unconscious and in pain.
+Upon regaining his senses, Indra dug the spot where he fell and discovered an image of Suryanarayana Swamy.
+After performing pooja to the idol, Indra was cured of his pain and created the Indra Theertham with his Vajrayudha.
+As Indra’s pain was transformed into joy at this location, it became known as Harshavalli (the Abode of Joy).
+Over time, the name Harshavalli was corrupted to Arasavalli.

 Beliefs